cs123tas/projects/brush/README.md

 through it.

-You can see that the “coverage” value stored in the mask and the pigment-fraction (ora-value) of the paint itself have similar effects on the final color of the pixel.
+You can see that the “coverage” value stored in the mask and the pigment-fraction (or a-value) of the paint itself have similar effects on the final color of the pixel.
 One thing to note is that the final alpha-value of the canvas pixel is still a hundred percent (represented as 255 ): painting solid white paper with cranberry juice doesn’t